BengtGustafsson/extract_fx/README.md

 ## Usage

 Without command line arguments extract_fx works like a Unix filter reading from stdin and writing to stdout.
-Note that with long f/x literals and/or expression-fields output will be withheld until enoufg input lines have been seen.
+Note that with long f/x literals and/or expression-fields output will be withheld until enough input lines have been seen.

-With one filename extract_fx reads from this file any writes the result to stdout.
-If the first parameter is --test the built in unit tests are run, there are no known failures.
+With one parameter extract_fx reads from this file any writes the result to stdout unless the parameter is --test which causes the built in unit tests to run.

 With two filename parameters extract_fx reads from the first file and writes to the second.
 Using the same filename for input and output is not allowed.